chrishulbert/gondola/README.md

 ## Name

 The name is a tortured metaphor: A real gondola transports you down a stream; this Gondola transports your media by streaming it ;)

+## Installation

+* Buy a chip from [getchip.com](https://getchip.com/pages/store)
+* Flash it to the latest 'headless' version [here](http://flash.getchip.com/).
+Headless leaves more resources available for Gondola.
+* Plug it into your TV and connect a USB keyboard (alternatively, connect to your computer via the USB port and connect to it via serial using eg screen)
+* Set it up for your wifi, [read more here](http://docs.getchip.com/chip.html#wifi-connection).
+	* nmcli device wifi list
+	* sudo nmcli device wifi connect '(your wifi network name/SSID)' password '(your wifi password)' ifname wlan0
+	* nmcli device status
+* Install zeroconf so you won't need to know its IP address:
+	* sudo apt-get update
+	* sudo apt-get install avahi-daemon
+* Then you can ssh in from your mac's terminal:
+	* ssh chip@chip
+TODO

+### Other tips

+Viewing logs:

+    sudo journalctl -u gondola

+Updating:

+    go get -u github.com/chrishulbert/gondola
+    sudo systemctl restart gondola

+Serial connection:

+To connect to the Chip via USB to your mac, do the following:

+* Disconnect it, if connected
+* Open the terminal
+* Do: ls -1 /dev | grep usb
+* Connect it
+* Repeat: ls -1 /dev | grep usb
+* See if there's a new device listed
+* Connect: screen /dev/cu.usbmodemFA133 115200 <- replace the device with whatever you noticed it to be.
+* Log in, do whatever you want to do.
+* To quit screen, do: control-a-control-\

+If screen fails because you quit without closing properly:
+Use fuser to find who has the port open and kill it: fuser /dev/cu.usbmodemFA133
+returns: /dev/cu.usbmodemFA133: 95401
+kill it: kill 95401